COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 <br>
 <figure class="image" align="center">
 <img src="plots/first-report/timeseries.png" style = "width:600px">
-<figcaption align="center"> <b>Figure 5</b> <div style="text-align: justify">We depict here the evolution over time of the mobility activity for the UK, England, Scotland, Wales, and Northern Ireland.
-We find that the mobility starts decreasing in early March, and sharply drops around the second part of the month by about 80% compared to the baseline. </div></figcaption>
+<figcaption align="center"> <b>Figure 5</b> <div style="text-align: justify"><i>We depict here the evolution over time of the mobility activity for the UK, England, Scotland, Wales, and Northern Ireland.
+We find that the mobility starts decreasing in early March, and sharply drops around the second part of the month by about 80% compared to the baseline. </i></div></figcaption>
 </figure>